Auth HTTP#

 Auth-Pass: plain-text-pass

-For the SMTP, the response additionally takes into account the "Auth-Error-Code" header — if exists, it is used as a response code in case of an error.
-Otherwise, the 535 5.7.0 code will be added to the "Auth-Status" header.
+header — if it exists, it is used as a response code in case of an error.
+Otherwise, the 535 5.7.0 code will be added to the Auth-Status

 Auth-Status: Temporary server problem, try again later